| November 2008 Election Results | January 2009 Election Results |

 For Renewals - Vassalboro Residents

-2) Last years registration is helpful
+2) Last years registration is required

 3) Pay applicable fees